An original article by Decision Free Solutions

 It was this one phone call that set me on a path to find a new way to resolve frustration.
 To define the steps, the principles and the observations to identify and then to utilise expertise.
 To embrace expertise as a way to free up resources and to make change happen.
 In short, a generic approach to utilise everyone’s expertise to achieve the goals we believe in.

 Resolve frustration, utilise expertise, free up resources, make change happen

 Decision Free Solutions (DFS) is an approach to utilise all available expertise to achieve the goals you believe in.
 DFS’ motto: Resolve frustration, Utilise expertise, Free up resources, Make change happen.
 This motto can be read as a sequence of related steps, but it also refers to the different motivations an organisation may have to implement the approach of DFS.

 Frustrations — the feeling of being upset as a result of something you can’t change or achieve — are very common in both our personal and professional lives.
-Sometimes the source of frustration lies within you, at other times they are caused by others.
+Sometimes the source of frustration lies within you, at other times it is caused by others.
 Frustrations are deeply personal.
 But frustrations are also deeply revealing — what does frustration make you do?

 Expert individuals and organisations perceive the interconnectedness of their environment.
-It is what allows them to identify and to resolve frustrations — be it their own or that of others.
-For many organisations it is their mission to resolve frustrations — be it for their clients or simply to right a wrong.
+It is what allows them to identify and to resolve frustrations — be it their own or those of others.
+For many organisations it is their mission to resolve frustrations — be it for their clients, or simply to right a wrong.
 It may also be organisational frustration that needs to be resolved — for not being able to identify, utilise and retain expertise, or for not succeeding in communicating it.